What is a Superannuation Minor’s Trust?

 Who can be the beneficiary of a Superannuation Minors Trust?

 Generally any child of the deceased superannuation fund member who is under the age of 18 years can be the beneficiary of a Superannuation Minor’s Trust.
-The trust can have multiple beneficiaries.

 Who can be a trustee?